-O'Connor Hospital is a "no scut" zone.
 The residency does a good job of balancing the work and educational needs of the residents.
 High quality patient care is our number one priority.
-This often requires a lot of hard work.
-All hospital scut work has been eliminated allowing residents to make full use of their clinical time.
+This often requires a lot of hard work but we aim to achieve a good balance for residents to make full use of their clinical time.

-Residents have a lot of opportunity to help contribute to the residency program.
-One example is the Family and Community Medicine month where residents work on a project that often focuses on an area for quality improvement in the Family Health Center or our hospital service.
-Residents are also involved in several committees and do periodic curriculum review and faculty evaluation.
+Yes!
+Residents have extensive opportunities to contribute to and shape the residency program.
+One example is the Family and Community Medicine month where residents work on a project that often focuses on quality improvement areas in the Family Medicine Center or our hospital service.
+Residents are also involved in key committees throughout the hospital and within our program, and do periodic curriculum review and faculty evaluation.
 Feedback from the residents and our graduates is the cornerstone for continuing to improve and evolve the residency over time.

 Our residency program strictly adheres to ACGME residency work hour limits both because it’s required and because we believe it’s best for the health of our residents and our residents’ patients.
 On busier rotations, residents are released from post-call responsibilities that would keep them past their designated work hour limits.
 Because of our night float system, many of our rotations have little or no call responsibility.
 This allows the residents to be well rested.